Lowering your bills: Our focus on heat

 Pay attention to the system that heats the house

 Using firewood makes a big difference to natural gas, and using a heater will change the bill just as much as natural gas would.
 People often don’t think about the method their house is getting heated, but the truth is a lot of us could afford to be more natural in how we collect heat (thus saving on the bill for forced heating).

 Examine the heating system your house currently operates on, and if you have control over it, examine alternative systems.
 If you don’t, look into ways to maximize the heat that is getting in (opening the curtains during peak sunny hours for example).

 This goes for home purchases too.
 When you’re looking at a home, ask about the system that heats it.
 Heating costs can be an absolute nightmare on a poorly insulated house, or one set up to rely totally on forced air.
-This should factor in to your purchasing decisions (even if it isn’t the deciding factor).
+This should factor into your purchasing decisions (even if it isn’t the deciding factor).

 Insulation, don’t skimp on it

 Insulation is the closest thing to free heat that you will get, as it seals heat into a room.
-If you’re building or remodelling, don’t ignore your insulation needs.
+If you’re building or remodeling, don’t ignore your insulation needs.
 If you’re having trouble with heating bills, update your window’s seal.
-Pay attention to how well your window coverings are helping (or not) with keeping heat in.
+Pay attention to how well your window coverings are helping (or not) with keeping the heat in.